Anglers Guide 2020-2021

 - Inland fishery licences for salmon and trout are available as individual and/or family licences.
 However, no person shall apply for, be issued, or hold more than one inland fishery licence to angle for salmon or trout.

-- With the exception of the parent or guardian, any person 18 years of age or older cannot participate in a family inland fishery licence.
+- With the exception of the parent, grandparent or guardian, any person 18 years of age or older cannot participate in a family inland fishery licence.

 - Persons 17 years of age or under, angling on a family inland fishery licence (salmon or trout), must be accompanied and supervised by the parent, grandparent or guardian who is the holder of the inland fishery licence.
 The parent, grandparent or guardian must always carry the inland fishery licence while angling.